ampproject/amphtml/spec/amp-email-format.md

 ## Replying/forwarding semantics

 To start, the email client strips out the `text/x-amp-html` part of the MIME tree when a user replies to or forwards an AMP email message.
 This is why it is important that an email provide alternative content in the HTML part.

-## Authentication

-There is no authentication for outgoing XHR calls from AMP email messages.
-Every XHR request is considered anonymous.
-Email senders should not rely on cookies to authenticate outgoing XHR requests from emails.

-{% call callout('Note', type='note') %}
-There is also no plan to include things like OAuth tokens to authenticate a user to a request.
-{% endcall %}

 ## FAQ